 The courtyard of the Palazzo Garrone will host conferences organized in collaboration with La Stampa on topical themes from the morning’s newspaper, while in the afternoon it will transform into a lounge area with live music.

-• Piazza Spreitenbach – Street Food, Food Trucks, Beer Piazza
+Piazza Spreitenbach – Street Food, Food Trucks, Beer Square

-Thanks to the Street Food stands, Food Trucks and Beer Piazza, where dozens of Italian craft breweries will have their beers on tap, you can have great fun trying out different pairings.
+Thanks to the Street Food stands, Food Trucks and Beer Square, where dozens of Italian craft breweries will have their beers on tap, you can have great fun trying out different pairings.

-• Bra Rail Station – Press Office and B2B Area
+Bra Railway Station – Press Office and B2B Area

 The communication and press office, housed in the train station’s Movicentro building, will be one of the event’s “early risers.”
 During Cheese it’ll be churning out articles, posts and tweets, though as you can see, we’re on the job already.